An attempt to save money takes lives and ultimately costs millions in fines. Are you flipping mad yet? You should be. Updated June 30, 2017

 In the largest auto recall in history, tens of millions of vehicles have been recalled to have 28.8 million airbags replaced.
-Takata airbag inflators have injured more than 100 people and killed 11 people: 10 in the U.S. and 1 in Malaysia, with the most recent being a 17 year old Texas girl on March 31.
-The 17 year old was driving a 2002 Honda Civic and, according to Honda, several recall notices had been sent to the registered owners (they claim not to have received any).
+Takata airbag inflators have injured more than 100 people and killed 15 people: 11 in the U.S. and 4 in Malaysia, with the most recent being a 50 year old California woman on September 30, 2016.
+The woman was driving a 2001 Honda Civic and, according to Honda, several recall notices had been sent to the registered owners though the woman had bought the car at the end of 2015.

 This story has been in the news for years and you’ve probably paid some attention to it just because of its frequency on the news, but with the media’s fixation on the election, disease du jour, ISIS, and so on, a few airbag deaths get left behind in our daily news consumption of dread.